lina98st/mylinks/README.md

 npm install

-Start the development server:
+Start development server:

 npm run dev

-Build the project:
+Build for production:

 npm run build

 ## Deployment

-The project is prepared for deployment on GitHub Pages.
+The project is deployed as a static site.
-Images are imported via JavaScript to ensure correct paths after build.
+Assets like images and fonts are bundled locally to ensure correct paths and privacy friendly usage.

 ## Status

-Work in progress.
+Actively evolving.
+Design and structure are refined step by step.